blakeblackshear/frigate/docs/docs/configuration/index.md

 # Optional: RTMP configuration
 # NOTE: Can be overridden at the camera level
 rtmp:
-  # Optional: Enable the RTMP stream (default: True)
+  # Optional: Enable the RTMP stream (default: False)
+  enabled: False

+# Optional: Restream configuration
+# NOTE: Can be overridden at the camera level
+rtmp:
+  # Optional: Enable the restream (default: True)
   enabled: True

 # Optional: Live stream configuration for WebUI